 As you can see, there’s quite a bit going on here and the daily allowance for the citizen will vary based on marital status and income.

-More information on Temporal Reasoning can be found in the OPA documentation:
+More information on Temporal Reasoning can be found in the Oracle Intelligent Advisor documentation:

 Finally for those who were wondering, the daily amount that the user is entitled to on June 26th is…

 Thanks to Evert for his time and excellent article abut Temporal Reasoning.
 Readers who what to look at more Time Based Reasoning articles can search here or take our Temporal Reasoning 60 minute training module.